4.6 Settlement agreements and other awards

 Aboriginal Land Claim Settlement Agreements

 Payments made by Ontario or Canada pursuant to an Aboriginal Land Claim Settlement are exempt as income and assets.
-The exemption applies to the capital amount of a settlement payment, and not to any additional amounts that may result due to interest earned.
-The terms of each land claim settlement should be reviewed in order to determine the capital amount to which the exemptions would apply.
+This exemption only applies to the capital amount of such a settlement payment (with the exception of $30 per year of interest or dividends which may be considered as exempt from income).

 Helpline Reconciliation Model Agreement